Intro

 - After your completed, you should verify that by type your custom log name, and it will have auto-suggestion in the log query

-Although we have our custom log query, it only reads the text per line as output, we need to create custom field to extract certain info such as: username
+Although we have our custom log query, it only reads the text per line as output, we need to create custom field to extract certain info such as: username, ip, country.
+To do that, we wait few mins so that the failed_rdp_with_geo_CL will have output after running, and then extract fileds from it

-To extract certain fields, we need to highlight the certain field we want to extract, and specify the field name
+To extract certain fields, we need to highlight the certain field we want to extract, and specify the field name and the data type

 For example, to create a username filed, which is a type of text.